 This SA has explored three options available to Birmingham City Council to deliver development land associated with projected growth to 2031.
-In the context of the physical constraints of the City these are limited with the only realistic solution being to deliver a sustainable urban extension (or multiples thereof) on part of the remaining greenfield land within the City boundary.
-Under the Duty to Co-operate, some of the additional growth demand can be accommodated by adjoining areas, notably the Black Country and Solihull, but the residual requirement (i.e. around 10,000 homes) demands significant further land-take.
+Under the Duty to Co-operate, some of the additional growth demand can be accommodated in adjoining areas, notably the Black Country and Solihull, but the residual requirement (i.e. around 10,000 homes) demands significant further land-take.

-This SA has identified that the urban extension option could represent a reasonable compromise if of a sufficient scale and carefully integrated with the existing urban edge, both physically and in terms of service provision.
-The precise physical disposition of such development would need to be explored in greater detail (exploring the capacity of road systems and services, for example), but in principle, the objectives of sustainability are probably better achieved through a single development which provides a critical mass for the provision of services and green infrastructure, for example, which would promote a relatively high degree of self-containment.
-The approach is not without potential risks which would need to be mitigated, including anticipating issues regarding cross-commuting to and from employment areas, and the long-term integration of any extension into the existing urban fabric and adjoining rural area.
+In the context of the scale of the growth and the physical constraints of the City, options to accommodate new development are limited with one option being to deliver a sustainable urban extension (or combinations thereof) on part of the remaining greenfield land within the City boundary.
+This SA has identified that, against the options of not accommodating additional development and urban intensification, the urban extension option represents a reasonable solution if of a sufficient scale and carefully integrated with the existing urban edge, both physically and in terms of service provision.
+The precise physical disposition of such development would need to be explored in greater detail (exploring the capacity of road systems and services, for example), but in principle, the objectives of sustainability are better achieved through development which provides a critical mass for the provision of services and green infrastructure, for example, which would promote a relatively high degree of self-containment.

+The approach is not without potential issues which would need to be mitigated, including, for example, cross-commuting to and from employment areas, and the long-term integration of any extension into the existing urban fabric and adjoining rural area.
+However, one of the key advantages of a sustainable urban extension is the ability to mitigate the adverse impacts through integrated masterplanning, and the infrastructure investment which will be associated with a development of this scale.
+Thus in sustainability terms, the principle of urban extension as a planning solution against the options of no additional development or urban intensification is reasonable.